Artificial intelligence curriculum for primary and secondary schools

 Why AI Education Matters

-AI: A Technological and Social Perspective
+Technological and Social Dimensions of AI

 Our 43 educational resources cover all primary school subjects (except physical education), include media literacy, and offer several project-based learning guides.
 Out of these, 24 materials are also designed for secondary schools.